zyandeep/online-food/README.md

 * SQL Script to Install DB in db/online-food.sql

-# 'main' Branch for PROD, 'development' Brnach for local development and testing
+* 'main' Branch for PROD, 'development' Branch for local development and testing